-- Surgery to remove the prostate — side effects of urinary incontinence and impotence may occur
+- Surgery to remove the prostate.
+Side effects of urinary incontinence and impotence may occur

-- Hormone therapy to counter the effect of testosterone
+- Hormone therapy to counter the effect of testosterone (primary male sex hormone)

 - Chemotherapy to relieve the symptoms of prostate cancer

 - Radiation therapy (high-energy x-ray) to kill the cancer cells

 - Brachytherapy (insertion of radioactive implants) to deliver a high dose of radiation to the tumour to destroy cancer cells

 If you are older than 50 years, you should discuss undergoing a prostate cancer screening with your doctor.